But fundamentals don't always carry the day. "You can have a period of time where the market moves on technicals,"

 The risk, of course, is that the consensus is right, which results in wrong bets and losses for a contrarian manager.

 As the name suggests, dividend funds buy stocks with a strong record of earnings and dividends.
 Because of the stock market volatility of recent years, many investors like the idea of a fund that offers them a regular payout.

 "Even if the price goes down, at least you're getting some income," says Russ Kinnel, director of mutual fund research at Morningstar.
 "It's a nice way to supplement income if you're retired."

-However, the recent popularity of dividend stocks cause some market pundits to wonder if they’re currently overvalued.
+However, the recent popularity of dividend stocks causes some market pundits to wonder if they’re currently overvalued.
 Also, beware of funds with extremely high yields.
 That could be a sign that companies are taking outsized risk and are headed for declines.